Birmingham Gay Village: The Fountain Inn

 The Fountain Inn opened as The Fountain in 1991.
 The bar established a reputation as a leather bar popular with men.
 It renamed to The Fountain Inn later.

 The Wellington

 Affectionately known as "The Welly" by locals, the Wellington Hotel is alleged to have held the first gay marriages in all of Birmingham, and many years before the Civil Partnership Act of 2005 was enacted.
 Folklore of the Wellington tells of how a local priest would bless the wedding couple by sneaking into the building via the subway on Bristol Street.
 As of May 2019, The Wellington Hotel is closed and is currently up for commercial lease.

+The Wellington has since reopened, though it is no longer exclusively an LBGT+ space.

 The Queen Elizabeth

 Previously known as "The Queens Tavern", the bar was taken over on 1 December 2012 and renamed to The Queen Elizabeth.
 The bar is expected to be refurbished, with a VIP lounge added and a new menu.
 The venue opened as 'Priva Bar' in 2014 as a late night after-club bar.
 The bar's license was suspended in 2019 following a violent incident.